answersolutionsapps/runandread-android/README.md

 RunAndRead is an Android application that converts text to speech, allowing you to listen to your books while running, exercising, or on the go.
 It supports various e-book formats and provides a clean, intuitive interface for managing your library and controlling playback.
 Starting from Android v1.5 (6) and iOS v1.6 (18), Run & Read supports MP3 audiobooks generated using the RANDR pipeline in this repository.
 [See instructions here](https://github.com/sergenes/runandread-audiobook/blob/main/RANDR.md).

+## Features

+- **Text-to-Speech Playback**: Convert any text or e-book to speech
+- **Multiple Voice Support**: Choose from various TTS voices
+- **Bookmarks**: Save and jump to specific positions in your books
+- **Speed Control**: Adjust playback speed to your preference
+- **Library Management**: Organize your books in a clean, intuitive interface
+- **E-book Format Support**: Read EPUB, PDF, and plain text files and a custom `.randr` archive
+- **Background Playback**: Continue listening even when the app is in the background
+- **Media Controls**: Control playback from your lock screen or notification
+- **Highlighting**: Follow along with highlighted text as it's being read

 **Download and try the apps for free!**

 ## Installation